minprog/app-studio/10 Design/10 User Research/30 Practice.md

 > *Note!* Please do not discuss potential application ideas with your team or what you think the data might be telling you.
 This will be the focus of the next class.

+A note on informed consent: you should inform your users about the study prior to starting the interview or diary study.
+Make it clear that all names will be anonymized, that this study is for a class project, and that there are no anticipated risks for participating.
+If you are audio/video recording, make sure they know that.
+Also make it clear that they can stop or skip a question at any time if they are uncomfortable.
+Some templates for forms can be found here.

 ## Assesment

 You must individually submit a PDF with evidence of your work.
 You should of course share your research questions and probably methods, but every team member should submit their own readable photos of post-it notes, as specified below.